 Research at the Global Development Institute is focussed around our research groups.
 Within each group you’ll find our latest research projects, publications, activities as well as profiles of the academics involved.

-GDI has the specialist research of the Centre for Development Informatics and teaching of the Development Informatics Group.
+GDI has the specialist research of the Centre for Digital Development alongside research projects examining digital development issues.

 Our research works to understand urban globalisation and its impacts